ggocek/MP3NetRandPlayConsole/README.md

 code is C# and uses .NET Framework.
 As of December, 2023, the preferred version of .NET was 4.8.1.

+Find the files in bin-debug.zip and bin-release.zip .

 The app.config file has no special attributes.

 The DEBUG mode EXE loads MP3 file data from a folder (recursively